Conor McGregor is the biggest name in mixed martial arts history.

 When he lost his first fight to Nate Diaz, McGregor knew he had to go back to his old way of training.
 The hype, publicity and increased fame brought him more promotional responsibilities which affected his training and mindset.

-He accepted this defeat and went back to his old ways of training and refused to do as much publicity this time.
+He accepted this defeat and went back to his old ways of training and refused to do as much publicity the second time around.
 This refusal nearly cost him the rematch but he stuck to his guns and eventually an agreement was made with the UFC and the fight was made.
-The rest is history.
+He went back home back to his roots and the rest is history.

 He brings humour with cockiness